swapplicant/hrquestions/README.md

 ---

 ## Task
-Describe a high level architeture for the offline system described above.
+Describe a high level architecture for the offline system described above.
-The architecture should spam both back-end and front-end parts of the system.
+The architecture should span both back-end and front-end parts of the system.
 Feel free to use any diagrams you think are necessary to explain the choosen architecture.
 If you choose any particular technology to compose a technology stack you should describe what the product does and why it is important that it is used in this scenario